keitoutsumi/keitoutsumi/README.md

 My name is Keito Utsumi, I'm a university student at Waseda University.
 I major computer science.

-I’m currently working on multimodal aproaches for video summarization on Esports Datasets!
+I’m currently working on multimodal aproaches for video summarization on Esports Datasets

 ## スキル